Does Public Accountability Actually Work? The Surprising Truth

 Does announcing your goals publicly help you achieve them?▾

-It depends on HOW you share.
+It depends on how you share.
 Simply announcing a goal can backfire by giving your brain a false sense of completion.
-But structured public reporting, sharing progress updates with a specific person on a schedule, increases success rates dramatically, up to 95% with regular check-ins.
+But structured public reporting -- sharing progress updates with a specific person on a schedule -- increases success rates dramatically.
+The ASTD found that regular accountability appointments push completion rates to 95%.

 What is the Gollwitzer effect?▾